 The process of making a cold call in commercial real estate is quite hard for many sales people and agents.
 That is mainly because the process is something that they are uncertain about and or they are not prepared to learn or undertake the required practice.
 Call reluctance is a major hurdle for some agents and many fail to address it.
+With some simple help, the challenge of making direct prospecting calls can be resolved, leading to more clients and new business opportunity.

 Show me an agent that is not making the required canvassing calls each day to new people and I will show you someone that has an ‘average’ income and market share.
 Agents in this ‘call reluctance’ category are those that are usually struggling.
 Listings and commissions are much harder to achieve.
 Things can improve if the person is prepared to learn and personally develop new call canvassing skills.